 If you already have a vehicle that you’re planning on letting your kid drive, that’s great.
 If you need to buy a car for them, you may want to consider getting a safe, used car for them.
 However, newer cars have advanced safety features.
 At any rate, choose a practical vehicle that’s good and sturdy; you can do some research about various cars and how much the insurance could be.
 Yes, the sports car is way cool.
-But the small SUV is less money to insure.
+But the small, sensible SUV could be less money to insure.

 4. Send your kid to driving school.